Insality/sheets-exporter/docs/01_installation.md

 # About install
 The installation time about 5 minutes ⏱️.
-The Google has changed the way to auth for Google Sheets API.
-Now you have to create your project to get the access.
+The Google has changed the way to auth for Google Sheets API, so you have to create your project to get the access.

 # Install
 To install **sheets-exporter** use [`npm`](https://docs.npmjs.com/).